Fawazahmad75/MUNConnect/README.md

 Implemented JavaScript for writing the website's dynamic functionalities and interactivity.
 Used Node.JS for database management and Express.JS for I/O operations.

-Integrated MongoDB as the database to store and manage movie information, user data, and preferences.
+Integrated MongoDB as the database to store and manage application information, user data, and preferences.